-The key features of the plot are marked by points A, B and C. At high substrate concentrations the rate represented by point C the rate of the reaction is almost equal to Vmax, and the difference in rate at nearby concentrations of substrate is almost negligible.
+The key features of the plot are marked by points A, B and C. At high substrate concentrations, the rate represented by point C, the rate of the reaction is essentially equal to Vmax, and the difference in rate at nearby concentrations of substrate is almost negligible.
+At this point the reaction rate is dependent solely on the amount of enzyme and is therefore, occurring with zero order kinetics.
 If the Michaelis-Menten plot is extrapolated to infinitely high substrate concentrations, the extrapolated rate is equal to Vmax.
 When the reaction rate becomes independent of substrate concentration, or nearly so, the rate is said to be zero order.
-(Note that the reaction is zero order only with respect to this substrate.
-If the reaction has two substrates, it may or may not be zero order with respect to the second substrate).
+Note that the reaction is zero order only with respect to this substrate.
+If the reaction has two substrates, it may or may not be zero order with respect to the second substrate.
 The very small differences in reaction velocity at substrate concentrations around point C (near Vmax) reflect the fact that at these concentrations almost all of the enzyme molecules are bound to substrate and the rate is virtually independent of substrate, hence zero order.
 At lower substrate concentrations, such as at points A and B, the lower reaction velocities indicate that at any moment only a portion of the enzyme molecules are bound to the substrate.
-In fact, at the substrate concentration denoted by point B, exactly half the enzyme molecules are in an ES complex at any instant and the rate is exactly one half of Vmax.
+At the substrate concentration denoted by point B, exactly half the enzyme molecules are in an ES complex at any instant and the rate is exactly one half of Vmax which is equivalent to the Km.
 At substrate concentrations near point A the rate appears to be directly proportional to substrate concentration, and the reaction rate is said to be first order.back to the top

-To avoid dealing with curvilinear plots of enzyme catalyzed reactions, biochemists Lineweaver and Burk introduced an analysis of enzyme kinetics based on the following rearrangement of the Michaelis-Menten equation:
+To avoid dealing with curvilinear plots of enzyme catalyzed reactions, biochemists Hans Lineweaver and Dean Burk introduced an analysis of enzyme kinetics based on the following double reciprocal rearrangement of the Michaelis-Menten equation:

 Plots of 1/v versus 1/[S] yield straight lines having a slope of Km/Vmax and an intercept on the ordinate at 1/Vmax.